-Although there are number of studies suggesting that early marine cementation is accomplished inorganically, this notion has been questioned as many micritic early marine cements denote microbial fabrics consistent with microbial mediation.
-Early micrite cements are often obscured by multiple generation of cements of variable crystal shapes (Dravis, 1979; Hillgärtner et al.,2001; Diaz and Eberli 2022).
+Many micritic early marine cements display microbial fabrics consistent with microbial mediation (Dravis, 1979; Hillgärtner et al.,2001; Diaz and Eberli 2022).
 Based on recent studies with a cohort of field collected samples from the Bahamas and Hamelin pool, we hypothesize that initial cementation and stabilization of carbonate sediments result from the interplay of metabolic activities and passive processes influenced by extracellular polymeric substances (EPS) and entombment of cells.

-Results from in vitro experiments undertaken with ooids in the presence and absence of native microbial communities support hypothesis (Diaz and Eberli, 2022).
+Results from in vitro experiments undertaken with ooids in the presence and absence of native microbial communities support this hypothesis (Diaz and Eberli, 2022).
 We have shown, for instance, that early cements and grapestone formation is a fast process (30 to 60 days), primarily assisted by exudates of microbial EPS, microbial filaments and metabolic activities within the sedimentary grains.
+We also speculated that the mircrobial community responsible for the early cements are indegenous to the ooids that carry a highly diverse microbial carbonate sands might be the direct result of the limited micorbial community in skeletal sand.